Dizolivemint/dizolivemint.github.io/_pages/Adobe-Connect-Training.md

 * With a dropdown next to it that you can use to adjust the mic volume, or check and switch mic inputs if you have to.
 * The camera icon button also has a dropdown next to it that lets you select the camera, in case you have more than one, like a front and a back camera.
 * Clicking the camera button once sets your camera in preview mode.
 The feed goes nowhere, so you can turn this on while you are waiting to go live.
+* Please raise your hand if you have any questions

 If you are having issues with Adobe Connect, a host will recommend the following:
 * Restarting Adobe Connect - this is the simplest solution if a pod does not display, or something goes out of sync.